 Financial Planning; Payment schedule:

 A deposit is usually required to hold a rental (often in the amount of one month's rent) payable by U.S. bank check, transfer of funds, or International Money Order (where available).
-It is customary for the payment of rent and/or the refundable security deposit to be due on arrival.
+It is customary for the payment of rent and/or the refundable security deposit to be due before or on arrival.
 Thereafter it is customary for the rent to be due in advance on a monthly basis.
 Please note that MSRI issues per diem and stipend checks only once per month, on the last day of each month.
-It is important to plan accordingly and arrive with funds sufficient to pay the rent and security deposit (and subsistence) in advance of receiving your first check from MSRI.
+It is important to plan accordingly and arrive with funds sufficient to pay the rent (and subsistence) in advance of receiving your first check from MSRI.

 Length of leases and rental agreements: